 Selection of the study area

 The study was conducted in Lekam rural municipality of Darchula district.
-This district was selected purposively because AKC has cited this area to be bee honey productions pocket area and is emerging as the major hub of honey production in Nepal (MoALD, 2023).
+This district was selected purposively since AKC has cited this area to be a bee honey productions pocket area emerging as the major hub of honey production in Nepal (MoALD, 2023).
 Bee honey produced here is quite famous throughout the higher-class families of Nepal.

 Darchula description

 Darchula district, a part of Sudurpaschim province is one of the nine districts of province and one of seventy-seven districts of the country.
 The district, with Khalanga as its district headquarter, covers an area of 2,322 km2 and has a population (2021) of 135,056 with population density of 57.41per square km.
 48.3% are male whereas the female population occupies 51.7%.
 Darchula lies in the west-north corner of the country.
-The Latitude and longitude are 290 84’24” N and 800 84’ 24” E respectively.
+The latitude and longitude are 290 84’24” N and 800 84’ 24” E respectively.
 The district consists of nine municipalities, out of which two are urban municipalities and seven are rural municipalities.

-The climate of the area is generally characterized by high rainfall and humidity.
+The climate of the area is characterized by high rainfall and humidity.
 The climatic condition varies along with the elevation gradient.
 The climate of Darchula District varies widely from subtropical to alpine.
-In the north, most of the parts, having an alpine climate, remain under snow.
+In the north, majority of the areas are having an alpine climate, and remain under snow.
 In the southern part and valleys, the climate is subtropical.
 Mid- hills have a temperate climate.
 The average maximum temperature is 18.6 °C and the minimum temperature is 7.7 °C. The average rainfall is 2129mm.
 Most precipitation falls between May and September.
 About eighty percent of the total annual rainfall occurs during the monsoon season (June to September).
-All areas experience very high rainfall intensities, ranging between estimates of 125–350 mm (4.9–13.8 in) for a 24-hour period.
-Within its elevation range of 1,800 m (5,900 ft) to 6,500 m (21,300 ft), there are limited subtropical valleys in the southern margin although most of the area is ecologically temperate or highland.
+All areas experience very high rainfall intensities, ranging between estimates of 125–350 mm (4.9–13.8 in) in a 24-hour period.
+Within its elevation range of 1,800 m (5,900 ft) to 6,500 m (21,300 ft), there are limited subtropical valleys in the southern margin, although most of the area is ecologically temperate or highland.
 A cold, generally dry climate exists in the high alpine valleys just north of the southern arm of the Himalayan Mountain range which cuts across the bottom of Darchula.

 Figure 1: Map of study area